 Can foreigners or overseas Pakistanis marry in Karachi?

-If you’re planning to register your marriage through a court marriage in Karachi, our professional lawyers are here to help you every step of the way.
+If you are planning a court marriage in Karachi, our professional lawyers assist you at every legal stage.